Christian Goldbach: Russian government work

 In 1728, when Peter II became Tsar of Russia, Goldbach became Peter II and Anna's, Peter II's cousin, tutor.
 Peter II moved the Russian court from St. Petersburg to Moscow in 1729, so Goldbach followed him to Moscow.
 Goldbach started a correspondence with Euler in 1729, in which some of Goldbach's most important mathematics contributions can be found.
 Upon Peter II's death in 1730, Goldbach stopped teaching but continued to assist Empress Anna.
 In 1732, Goldbach returned to the St. Petersburg Academy of Sciences and stayed in the Russian government when Anna moved the court back to St. Petersburg.
 Upon return to the academy, Goldbach was named corresponding secretary.
 With Goldbach's return, his friend Euler continued his teaching and research at the academy as well.
 Then, in 1737, Goldbach and J.D.
 Schumacher took over the administration of the academy.
 Also, Goldbach took on duty in Russian court under Empress Anna.
 He managed to retain his influence in court after the death of Anna and the rule of Empress Elizabeth.
-In 1742 he entered the Russian Ministry of Foreign Affairs, stepping way from the academy once more.
+In 1742 he entered the Russian Ministry of Foreign Affairs, stepping away from the academy once more.
 Goldbach was gifted land and increased salary for his good work and rise in the Russian government.
-In 1760, Goldbach created new guidelines for the education of the royal children which would remain for 100 years.
-He died on 20 November 1764, at age of 74, in Moscow.
+In 1760, Goldbach created new guidelines for the education of the royal children which would remain in place for 100 years.
+He died on 20 November 1764, aged 74, in Moscow.

 Christian Goldbach was multilingual – he wrote a diary in German and Latin, his letters were written in German, Latin, French, and Italian and for official documents he used Russian, German and Latin.